deployphp/recipes/docs/cpanel.md

     - `subdomain_prefix` – cPanel has a weird way of dealing with addons and subdomains, you cannot create 2 addons with the same subdomain, so you need to change it in some way, example uses first 4 chars of md5(app_name)
     - `subdomain_suffix` – cPanel has a weird way of dealing with addons and subdomains, so the suffix needs to be your main domain for that account for deletion purposes
     - `addondir` – addon dir is different from the deploy path because cPanel "injects" /home/user/ into the path, so tilde cannot be used
+    - `allowInStage` – Define the stages that cPanel recipe actions are allowed in

 #### .env file example